211004-Reston-NET/StreamSnipers/Readme.md

 ## User Story
 Given I am a poor soul looking to watch my favorite shows and movies at a reasonable price,
 I want an app that allows me to see which shows and movies are on which streaming services and allows me to compare prices.
-When I open the app
-Then I am asked to Log In to my own account or Create a new one
-When I am logged in
-Then I am able to select a store, search for products, or edit my account
-When I select a store
-Then I am able to view a store's list of products, place an order, view any previous orders for this store, or edit the current stock of any items.
-When I select search for products
-Then I am able to search for a list of products by using its category type (ie: Oscillator, Clock)
-When I select edit my account
-Then I am able to edit any of my saved information or view any previous orders I may have placed in the past
+As a user, I should be able to Sign up for an account As a user, I should be able to login with a previously made account.
+As a logged in user, there should be a big search bar to find a movie.
+When a movie is found, a link should take you directly to the movie on the correct platform.
+As a logged in user, I should be able to post a review about a movie/show I searched for.
+As a logged in user, I should be able to see reviews left by other users on a particular movie.
+As a user, I should be able to review my search history.
+As a Manager, I should be able to delete reviews.
+As a user, I should be able to request for a movie recommendation based on an input.
+A user should be able to favorite a movie/show so that they can come back and find it later easily.

 ## Technologies
 * C#